rautio/heroku-badge/README.md

 ### 1. Configure your Heroku app

-Within the Heroku administration for your app navigate tot the webhooks page.
+Within the Heroku administration web page for your app navigate to the webhooks page.
 From there create a new webhook with:

 1. Payload URL: `https://heroku-badger.herokuapp.com/build-update`
 2. Select the `api:build` and `api:release` events.